twr14152/Go_Network_Scripts/ssh_client/runcli/README.md

 # Running code with configuration commands + validation commands.

-Using the same testruncli.go file we will add loopback75 to fastxe csr and loopback76 to nxos device.
+Using the same main.go file we will add loopback75 to fastxe csr and loopback76 to nxos device.

 ```
-$ go run testruncli.go
+$ go run main.go
 Connecting to ios-xe devices:
 Number of hosts: 1
 Hostname: fastxe:22